 3.4.5 Workplace Violence (P509)

 It is Stony Brook University's policy to promote a safe environment that is free from violence for all members of the University community.
-The University will not tolerate any acts of workplace violence, such as physical assaults or acts of aggressive behavior including but not limited to: An attempt or threat, whether verbal or physical, to inflict physical injury; Any intentional display of force that gives reason for someone to fear or expect bodily harm; Intentional and wrongful physical contact with a person without his or her consent that entails some injury; Stalking with the intent of causing fear of material harm to the physical safety and health of the individual.
+The University will not tolerate any acts of workplace violence, such as physical assaults or acts of aggressive behavior including but not limited to: An attempt or threat, whether verbal or physical, to inflict physical injury; Any intentional display of force that gives reason for someone to fear or expect bodily harm; Intentional and wrongful physical contact with a person without their consent that entails some injury; Stalking with the intent of causing fear of material harm to the physical safety and health of the individual.

 Workplace violence may occur within a wide spectrum of interactions between students, faculty, staff, patients, and visitors of the University.
 The University is committed to maintaining a campus environment that is free from workplace violence.
 It is the responsibility of all employees to create and maintain a campus environment free from acts of workplace violence.
 Reports of incidents of workplace violence will be taken seriously and dealt with appropriately.
 Individuals who commit acts of workplace violence may be removed from the premises by University Police and referred for disciplinary action, criminal penalty, or both.